 Adding lighting to a photo shoot means it allows us to use external lighting to draw the eye to a specific part of an image.
 Without lighting, a photo is going to emphasize whatever the ambient light is highlighting.
 Make sure a great settee isn’t being overlooked because there is no light on it.
 Splash a little light on the foot end of that bed.
 While you’re at it, light the balustrade on the patio.

 This model home has some beautiful lighting built in.
 But at night, the backyard is a black hole.
 Having lighting, we were able to illuminate the backyard and pool deck.
 The dark chairs and plant in the foreground also benefit from a little light.

 A pop of light on the wall art will light it up and remove the glare from that vanity.
 How about the dark water closet in the reflection?
 It is a little dark on the floor here.
-Also, there’s a little interest we can add inside the tub while we’re at it.
+Also, there’s a little interest we can add inside the tub and the darker water closet in the mirror while we’re at it.